d4g33z/kantoo-devkit/README.md

 up the container (building the image if necessary from a fresh Funtoo stage3), and runs the configured scripts in the container.

 Use `virtualenv` to isolate everything nicely.
-You must have a worker docker install on your development machine.
+You must have a workering docker install on your development machine.

 ```commandline
 # cd kantoo-devkit